Feyerabend/vm/vm5/README.md

 operations remain manageable and bounded within these constraints.

-However, if we introduce a language model to the VM, memory management becomes more complex, particularly concerning the handling of data structures within the language.
+However, if we introduce a language model to the VM, memory management can become more complex, particularly concerning the handling of more dynamic data structures within the language.
 The memory model in this context may benefit from abstracting away manual memory management concerns, allowing the language to handle allocation and deallocation